absoludity/go-neuron/README.md

 The action-potential interface enables getting the potential (at a specific point in time) as well as adding to the potential (at a specific point in time).
-Currently there is only one action potential implementation, the SimpleActionPotential.
+Currently there is only one action potential implementation, the Simple.

 Neurons